 Time to leave?
 Here's how to write a good resignation letter.

-Navigating the path to your next venture with professionalism and grace is key to ensuring a smooth and enjoyable transition.
+Navigating the path to your next venture with professionalism and grace is key to ensuring a smooth transition.
 And it all begins with a notice of leave, also known as a resignation letter.

 Why do you need a resignation letter?

 Whilst it is not a legal requirement in the UK to provide a notice of leave or resignation letter, it may be stated in your employment contract that you are required to provide written notice of leave.
 It will also benefit you to have your resignation in writing in case there are ever any discrepancies in the future.

 You may think that giving your notice verbally is enough, and it may be for some employers.
 However, it is better to cover all your bases and put it in writing as well.